alan-turing-institute/REG-handbook/content/docs/contributing/getting_started.md

 which contains the URL of the locally served site.
 Navigate to this address in your browser to preview the handbook.

 The Hugo server will monitor the files in the repository and automatically rebuild the site whenever you make changes.
-This makes it a very useful tool to immediately view your changes.
+This is a useful tool to immediately view your changes.